 To venture behind the fancy facades, visit Number 29 Lower Fitzwilliam Street.
 Admission to this Dublin home from 1790 — now a museum — comes with tours giving an intimate glimpse at the elegance of Georgian life.

-Guide: The word "drawing room" is short for "withdrawing room," so these are the rooms to which the family withdrew when the family had finished dining.
-Very often near a fireplace they had a polescreen and this is a polescreen here, and it was used to shield people's faces from the heat of the fire because they used heavy wax-based makeup, which might run or melt close to the fire.
+Guide: The word "drawing room" is short for "withdrawing room," so these are the rooms to which the family withdrew when they had finished dining downstairs.
+Very often near a fireplace they had a polescreen and this is a polescreen here, and it was used to shield people's faces from the heat of the fire because they used heavy wax-based makeup, and that might run or melt close to the fire.

-The tour also shows the bedrooms and boudoirs of this typical well-to-do Georgian family.
+The tour also shows the bedrooms and dressing rooms of this typical well-to-do Georgian family.

 The sons of that family likely would have gone to Trinity College — founded in 1592 by Queen Elizabeth I to establish a Protestant way of thinking about God.
 Trinity has long been Ireland's most prestigious college.
 While the student body was originally limited to rich Protestant males, today many of its students are women and Catholic.